How to Choose the Best WordPress Theme for SEO

 You should:

-1. Pick a Responsive Theme
+1. Pick A Responsive Theme

-Mobile devices (excluding tablets) account for over 54% of web page views worldwide.
+Mobile devices (excluding tablets) account for nearly 60% of web page views worldwide.

 A majority of smartphone users look up websites, products, and related content on their phones.
 After all, when you hear about a cool product, you usually don’t want to wait until you’re home to check it out.